 In June 2005 version 3.1 (Surge) was released with a new installer with a modular design, Debian-Installer(system installer used for Debian-based OS).
 The best part of Surge was it supports installations with RAID, XFS, and Logical Volume Manager.

-With improved hardware detection and an easy installation process made Debian installer popular among the new users.
+Improved hardware detection and an easy installation process made Debian installer popular among the new users.
 It also comes with 15 different languages to choose from.

 In 2006, as a result of a much-publicized dispute, Mozilla software was rebranded in Debian, with Firefox forked as Iceweasel and Thunderbird as Icedove.
 The Mozilla Corporation stated that software with unapproved modifications could not be distributed under the Firefox trademark.